tozd/dinit/README.md

 - It supports running multiple different programs inside a Docker container, compatible with [runit init system](http://smarden.org/runit/).
-If any program finishes, dinit terminates the whole container so that container's supervisor can decide whether to restart the whole container or do something else, e.g., backoff (and to even log that container has terminated).
+If any program finishes, dinit terminates the whole container so that container's supervisor can decide whether to restart the whole container or do something else, e.g., a backoff or to even log that container has terminated.
   Traditional init systems restart programs themselves, but that then hides any issues from the container's supervisor.
 Moreover, traditional init systems generally do not do any backoff between restarts.
 - On TERM signal it gracefully terminates all programs.
 It just sends them TERM signal as well (by default) and then waits for them to terminate.
-It does not send them KILL signal because container's supervisor does that anyway if the whole container takes too long to terminate.
+It does not send them KILL signal because the container's supervisor does that anyway if the whole container takes too long to terminate.
 - It line-wise multiplexes stdout and stderr from programs into its own stdout and stderr so that all logs are available through `docker logs` or similar log collecting mechanism.
-- To every logged line it adds program's name and timestamp metadata.
-When configured that stdout contains JSON per line (default), it adds metadata as JSON fields, otherwise it prepends metadata to every line.
+- To every logged line it adds the program's name and timestamp metadata.
+When configured that stdout contains JSON per line (the default), it adds metadata as JSON fields, otherwise it prepends metadata to every line.
 It prepends metadata to stderr as well.
 - It uses stderr for its own errors.
 The idea here is that stdout should be used for expected logging from programs while anything written to stderr by dinit or any program is exceptional